Why Trump Might Want to Reconsider Taking Foreign Dirt on 2020 Rivals

 In his report, Mueller explored whether a 2016 meeting in Trump Tower with Russians, which was arranged on the promise of dirt on Hillary Clinton, constituted an illegal act.
 Mueller concluded that there wasn’t enough evidence to charge participants — who included his son, Donald Trump Jr., and son-in-law Jared Kushner — with a crime.

-Foreign Entity
+Foreign entity

 Mueller also made clear that there was good reason to be concerned about opposition research coming from foreigners.